jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 been set forth in numerous Tablets revealed from the empyrean of the Will of Him Who is the Manifestation of the light of divine unity.
 (TB O)

+It is clear and evident, therefore, that the first bestowal of God is the Word, and its discoverer and recipient is the power of understanding.
+This Word is the foremost instructor in the school of existence and the revealer of Him Who is the Almighty.
+All that is seen is visible only through the light of its wisdom.
+(TU 1.2)

 OTHER QUOTES OF INTEREST